 [Section 74 amended by No. 24 of 1987 s.
 91.]

-75. Persons liable to be resorted to in succession
+75. Judgment against one liable person does not prevent recovery from another

-Any unsatisfied judgment or order of any Court against any person for the recovery of money due for water supply charges shall not be a bar to the recovery thereof from any other person liable to the payment thereof under the provisions of this Act.
+Any unsatisfied judgment or order of any court against any person for the recovery of money due for water supply charges shall not be a bar to the recovery thereof from any other person liable to the payment thereof under the provisions of this Act.

 [Section 75 amended by No. 24 of 1987 s.
 91.]

-76. Records to be evidence
+76. Recovery actions, Corporation’s records’ evidentiary status in

 In any proceeding to recover, or consequent on the recovering of, an amount due to the Corporation in respect of water supply charges or interest thereon, an official record verified by an officer of the Corporation or a copy or extract of any official record certified by an officer of the Corporation to be such a copy or extract, is sufficient evidence of the matters shown in the record and of the obligation of the person proceeded against to pay the amount without any further evidence being required as to any such matter.

 [Section 76 inserted by No. 24 of 1987 s.
 92; amended by No. 73 of 1995 s.
 63.]

-77. Recovery of rates and charges paid by owner from occupier
+77. Water supply charges, liability for as between owner and occupier

 (1) The amount of any water supply charges made in respect of land is payable to the Corporation by the owner of the land but, at the option of the Corporation, may instead in the first instance be recovered from the occupier of the land.